glenshelly/labin-animation/README.md

 Assumptions regarding the requirements
 --------------------------------------

+1. An bad speed (less than or equal to 0) will result in an IllegalArgumentException
-1. An input of null will be treated the same as an input of ""
+1. A null input String will result in an IllegalArgumentException

 Likely Improvements in real life
 --------------------------------